kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

     FORMAT(
         (COUNT(CASE WHEN e.BaseSalary IS NOT NULL
                         AND e.HireDate IS NOT NULL
-                        AND e.Email IS NOT NULL
+                        AND e.WorkEmail IS NOT NULL
                         AND e.Phone IS NOT NULL
                     THEN 1 END) * 100.0) / COUNT(*),
         'N1'